Dick Summer

 After leaving WMEX in mid-1971, Summer returned to WBZ, where he hosted a weekend show.
 By early 1972, however, he was back on New York City radio, at WPLJ, then WNBC and WYNY.
 Later in his career, he spent some time working as a hypnotherapist before starting to do voice overs on radio and television commercials.
 (Those of a certain age may recall hearing him on the ones for the law firm Binder & Binder).

-Since leaving full-time deejay work, Summer has remained actively involved in the broadcasting industry, continuing to voice commercials, creating a series of audiotape vignettes (Night Connections) and hosting his own podcast (“Good Night”).
-A masterful storyteller and an excellent example of “personality radio” the way it used to be done, he continues to seek out new ways to reach out to his audience, exactly as he did on WBZ and WMEX in Boston in the ’60s and ‘70s.
+After leaving full-time deejay work, Summer remained actively involved in the broadcasting industry, continuing to voice commercials, creating a series of audiotape vignettes (Night Connections) and hosting his own podcast (“Good Night”).
+A masterful storyteller and an excellent example of “personality radio” the way it used to be done, he continued to seek out new ways to reach out to his audience, exactly as he did on WBZ and WMEX in Boston in the ’60s and ‘70s, until his death on May 14, 2024 at age 89.
+Obituary links appear below.

-Former deejay, music director and radio consultant Donna Halper is a Boston-based historian who’s taught broadcasting, media history and media criticism at several universities in New England.
-She’s the author of six books including Boston Radio: 1920-2010 (Arcadia Publishing, 2011) and was inducted into the Massachusetts Broadcasters Hall of Fame in 2023.
+Former deejay, music director and radio consultant Donna Halper is a Boston-based historian who has spent over three decades as a professor, teaching media-related courses at Emerson College, the University of Massachusetts and Lesley University.
+She’s the author of six books including Boston Radio: 1920-2010 (Arcadia Publishing, 2011) and has written articles for a variety of publications.
+Dr. Halper was inducted into the Massachusetts Broadcasters Hall of Fame in 2023.

 Published On: February 2, 2024